Azure/Azure-Sentinel/Hunting Queries/Hunting_Scripts/ssh_brute_force.md

 | where FlowStatus_s <> "D"

-// *** Find any instances of network traffic between this machine and Office *** //
-// Hm, I see a significant amount of downloading from sharepoint search in (OfficeActivity) ("IPs" or "IPs")
+// *** Find any instances of network traffic between this machine and Office *** // search in (OfficeActivity) ("IPs" or "IPs")
 | where TimeGenerated >= ago(14d)
 | where RecordType == "SharePointFileOperation"